DuncanCragg/OnexOS/README.md

 ----------------

-Read more here about the [Parallel Reality Computer](https://duncancragg.substack.com/).
+Read more here about the [Reality Computer](https://duncancragg.substack.com/).

 ----------------